 If you’re hoping to visit the wild mustard fields in Half Moon Bay, this guide will share exactly what you need to know!
 Cost, how to get there, where to park, photo tips, etc — everything!
 It’s definitely worth the short drive from San Francisco in February!

 Psst: Love flowers as much as I do?
-Don’t miss out on the Carlsbad Flower Fields in Southern California from March to May (they’re absolutely stunning!) and sunflower frolicking in Half Moon Bay in the fall!
+Don’t miss out on the Carlsbad Flower Fields in Southern California from March to May (they’re absolutely stunning!), smelling the lavender in Dixon in May to June, and sunflower frolicking in Half Moon Bay in the fall!

 How to Get to the Wild Mustard Fields in Half Moon Bay